 I absolutely love cookies.
 My favorite cookie hands-down is the chocolate chip cookie.
 The gentle crisp on the outside and soft center is the perfect texture to satisfy anyone…in my opinion of course.
 Oh, and then you get a chunk of chocolate that is slightly hard but surrounded by dough…oh, so good from a texture point of view.
 However, when I was told I couldn’t eat gluten anymore due to an Inflammatory Bowel Disease (IBD) my heart sank, to say the least.
+Do if any of you have Crohn’s or colitis, I know you understand what I’m talking about.
 My pleasure of baking and having a fresh cookie out of the oven was a thing of the past.
 How am I going to live?
 I thought.

 After I let that devastating news sink in, I was more determined than ever to recreate my guilty pleasure of chocolate chip cookies but gluten-free style.
 It’s not 100% the same, but it’s good enough.
 To the store I went to find gluten-free flour.
 I must say I was not only confused about all the flours but I was a bit sticker shocked, which will do my body good because I won’t make them as often, but when I need a fix I’m making the da*n cookies.

 Take note, I wrote a post that includes this recipe.
 If you happened to missed it and want to catch up on How Cookie Dough Gave Me Super Powers you’ll want to check’r out.
 It talks about stress and what I did to treat it.

 This can be overwhelming.
 And I did get overwhelmed.
 There is so much information on the internet I honestly am not going to reproduce it, but I will give you some sources to check out.
 If you want to learn more about different flours Healthline has a good article.
 If you want to make your own blend, I recommend Sarah Bakes Gluten-free.
 She’s got some great recipes I’ve had before too.